Puffer Fish are very interesting creatures. They have a unique way of reproducing, especially when compared to other sea creatures.

 They have a tail

-The Puffer Fish are members of the family Tetraodontidae.
 Their distinct tails are used as a predator deterrent and they enlarge their bodies to ward off other fish.
 Puffer Fish also have a hard beak.
 This beak is composed of a series of laminar teeth, which are all of the same family.
 The teeth in each element of the beak have different lengths and are held together by a midline suture.

 They have a large body

-Puffer Fish has large body, which makes them perfect for keeping in a tank.
+Puffer Fish has a large body, which makes them perfect for keeping in a tank.
 In nature, these fish reproduce without difficulty.
 In captivity, they cannot reproduce, but they are very popular among Japanese food lovers.
 Puffer Fish are easily available and are present in some of the finest restaurants in Japan.

 The Ocellated pufferfish is a unique species that are bred in captivity.
 It is smaller than other puffer fish and is found in rivers throughout South Asia.
 Unlike the other pufferfish species, the Ocellated pufferfish is peaceful and lives in pairs.
 The fish is not invasive and can be kept in small aquariums, though they do require a strong filtration system.